 On 5 February 1834, the Arrow with Captain Luke Smithett in command made the crossing from Dover to Ostend, in 5hours 45 minutes, the fastest passage on record at that time.
 However, Henshaw Latham of the Latham shipping/banking family was not impressed.
 He held a number of consulates that included the American, Russian, Dutch, Spanish, Portuguese, Sicilian and most of the German States and wrote, ‘Holding eleven consular appointments we have constant applications from maimed, invalid, discharged seamen; a number of vagabonds passing themselves as such.
 Whilst there were private Packets, we had comparatively no difficulty, but now that the Post Office have monopolised the Passage.
 It is a sad cause of Annoyance … (as there is) trouble to get Reimbursement of your actual expenses.’

-At Dover, it was noted that the packets left early in the morning so that the mail could be taken on the Paris train that arrived in the French capital late morning.
-However, potential passengers found the time leaving Dover far too early and instead crossed on the passage ships.
+At Dover, it was noted that the packets left early in the morning so that the mail could be taken on a Paris train that arrived in the French capital late morning.
+However, potential passengers found the time leaving Dover far too early nonetheless, there was a growing interest to travel on passage ships.
 The prospective loss to the Post Office was estimated as £4,000 for the previous year.
 It was also reported that at Dover, ‘the accounts were not examined with a view to ascertain whether the stores charged have been actually supplied, nor are any observations made on the prices.
 The bills are not certified by the commanders; and the agent acknowledges that the only check he has is his dependence on the honesty of the tradesman not to charge far more than has actually been delivered.’

 The Widgeon, a wooden paddle steamer built by Sir William Symonds at Chatham, engined by Messrs Seaward & Capel of London and tonnage 164 gross.
 She came straight from the shipyard on 25 October 1837, captained by M J Hamilton.
 From 1847, she became a survey ship for the Royal Navy.
 In the third week of August 1850 the Widgeon, made several crossings of the Channel laying flagged buoys that marked the course of the first cross Channel telegraph cable